isomerpages/mse-sggreenplan/resources/news/_posts/2021-03-04-press-release-on-green-government.md

 ---
 layout: post
-title: "GreenGov.SG: Public Sector Leads The Way Towards A Low-carbon And Sustainable Future"
+title: "GreenGov.Sg: Public Sector Leads The Way Towards A Low-carbon And Sustainable Future"
 permalink: "/resource-room/2021-03-04-press-release-on-green-government"
 ---

-**GreenGov.SG: Public Sector Leads The Way Towards A Low-carbon And Sustainable Future**
+**GreenGov.Sg: Public Sector Leads The Way Towards A Low-carbon And Sustainable Future**

 _The Singapore Public Service will embed sustainability in everything we do_